nasa/harmony-autotester/README.md

 ## [vX.Y.Z] - YYYY-MM-DD
 ```

-Where the markdown reference needs to be updated at the bottom of the file
+Additionally, the markdown reference from this release subtitle needs to be
-following the existing pattern.
+added to the bottom of the file following the existing pattern.

 ```
 [unreleased]: https://github.com/nasa/harmony-autotester/